FREQUENTLY ASKED QUESTIONS

 Judges are evaluating the flight only during the sound of music.
-All manoeuvers or creations performed before beginning of music or after the end of music are by judges ignored.
+All maneuvers or creations performed before the beginning of music or after the end of music are by judges ignored.

-13. What about crash or landing before the end of music?
+13. What about landing before the end of music or crash?

 Judges will estimate which percentage of music was used and will downgrade accordingly.
 It means the flight with duration only about 50% of duration of the music will receive only 50% of the expected points.

-Signal for beginning of music has to be clear wawing down by hand of pilot or his helper and can be given by take-off or during flight shortly after the take-off.
+The signal for a beginning of music has to be clear waving down by hand of pilot or his helper and can be given by take-off or during flight shortly after the take-off.

-Pilot has to land immediately and the flight will be repeated as soon as possible with proper music.
+The pilot has to land immediately, and the flight will be repeated as soon as possible with proper music.

 16. Where is the safety line for flying?

 Safety line is the opposite edge of the tarmac runway.
 In the other words the safe area is grass and field behind the runway.
-Pilot during the flight must not cross over of this line or better to say break the imaginary plane perpendicular to the earth in the safety line.
-Any infringement of this rule will be evalueted by judges by downgrading and flying behind the judges means immediate disqualification in given flight and flight marshal will command the pilot to land immediately.
+The pilot during the flight must not cross over of this line or better to say to break the imaginary plane perpendicular to the earth in the safety line.
+Any infringement of this rule will be evaluated by judges by downgrading and flying behind the judges means immediate disqualification in given flight and flight marshal will command the pilot to land immediately.

 17. Which is the time to start-up the engine?

-Flight marshal is issuing the command to beginn starting of the engine already before the landing of previous model and pilot or his helper do have 1 minute to start the engine.
-In the case engine is not running after this 1 minute period, the pilot is receiving 0 points for this flight and does not have right for reflight in given round.
+Flight marshal is issuing the command to begin starting of the engine already before the landing of the previous model and pilot or his helper do have 1 minute to start the engine.
+In the case engine is not running after this 1 minute period, the pilot is receiving zero points for this flight and does not have right for redlight in the given round.

 19. What about bad weather?